soomin-kevin-sung/dotnet-calculation-engine/README.md

             }
         }
         ```
-    * Calculate with Object Property
+    * Calculate with Custom Class and Properties.
         ```csharp
         var engine = new CalculationEngine(new CalculationEngineOptions()
         {